JunwookHeo/Siamese_Network/README.md

 ## Contrastive Loss
 The objective of the Siamese network is to identify the similarity or difference of two input images.
-D(Pi, Pj) is the Euclidean distance between two image inputs – Pi and Pj.
+D(Pi, Pj) is the Euclidean distance between two image inputs – P<sub>i</sub> and Pj.
 If two images are from the same equivalence classes, the pair is called a positive pair which Yij=0.
 If two images are from the different equivalence classes, the pair is called a negative pair which Yij=1.
 The target of the network is to optimise the contrastive loss function so that the loss values of the positive pairs and negative pairs should keep decreasing.

+<sub>subscript</sub> and <sup>superscript</sup>

 L(Pi, Pj) =(1-yij) 1/2D(Pi, Pj)2 + yij*1/2max(0, m-D(Pi, Pj))2